Amenorrhea is the term used when a woman or adolescent girl is not having menstrual periods. There are two types of amenorrhea:

 Women naturally stop menstruating during pregnancy, long-term breastfeeding, and menopause.
 Birth control pills and injections and hormone-containing IUDs cause amenorrhea in some women.
 A number of other conditions can cause secondary amenorrhea.

 Primary ovarian insufficiency, also called premature ovarian failure (menopause before age 40) can be caused by:

 Long-term lack of ovulation (release of an egg from the ovary) due to disorders of the hypothalamus can be caused by:

 Long-term lack of ovulation due to disorders of the pituitary can be caused by:

 Scarring of the uterus

-If you have primary ovarian insufficiency and you're under age 30, your doctor may check your chromosomes to see if a genetic abnormality is the cause.
+If you are diagnosed with primary ovarian insufficiency , your doctor may check your chromosomes to see if a genetic abnormality is the cause.
 If your doctor thinks you may have a problem with your pituitary gland or hypothalamus, you will have an MRI, a brain imaging test.
 Some also have imaging tests of their reproductive organs.